Manassas Park opens its first ever library

-MANASSAS PARK, V.a (WDVM) — Today, the City of Manassas Park opened its first ever library.
+MANASSAS PARK, Va.
+(WDVM) — The City of Manassas Park opened its first ever library.

 Once a golf course clubhouse, now a public library, the City is thrilled to bring a new amenity to the community.